 Just as keeping your car running requires certain ongoing maintenance on the part of the car owner, so does maintaining your insurance plans in Dentrix.
 For a database that runs smoother, it is vital to plan time in your work schedule for periodic maintenance of your insurance plans.

-To learn more about purging insurance plans, see the Deleting Insurance Carriers topic in the Dentrix Help.
+To learn more about purging insurance plans, see the Deleting Insurance Carriers topic in Dentrix Help.

-To learn more about joining insurance plans, see the Joining Insurance Carriers topic in the Dentrix Help.
+To learn more about joining insurance plans, see the Joining Insurance Carriers topic in Dentrix Help.

 By Sean Eyring, Contributing Editor